-Carlisle Cathedral is the second smallest of England's ancient cathedrals and has a long and turbulent history.
+Carlisle Cathedral has a long and turbulent history.
 It started life as a Norman Priory Church in 1122, becoming a cathedral in 1133.
-Notable features include figurative stone carving, a set of medieval choir stalls and the largest window in the 'flowing decorated Gothic' style in England.
+Notable features include figurative stone carving, wonky Norman arches, a set of medieval choir stalls and the largest window in the 'flowing decorated Gothic' style in England.

 The Cathedral lies within the Abbey precinct, a gated area off Castle Street.
 The precinct also encompasses the Fratry (or refectory) with its stunning new extension.
 Other notable buildings include the Deanery, the Prior’s Tower, Bishop Smith’s Registry and the Canons’ houses.
 The Gatehouse leading to Abbey Street dates from 1528.

 AN AUGUSTINIAN CHURCH

 The institution now known as Carlisle Cathedral came to life in 1122, during the reign of King Henry I, as a community of Canons Regular.
 Initially it was a monastic church, built possibly on the foundations of an earlier church, in the Norman architectural style – ie. with solid masonry, large round piers, round arches and smallish round-headed windows.

 These features may still be seen in the south transept and the remaining two bays of the nave, which are now used as the Chapel of the Duke of Lancaster’s Regiment.
 Many large churches of Augustinian foundation were built in England during this period as the Archbishop of Canterbury, William de Corbeil, was a member of the order.
 Carlisle was the only Augustinian Priory that also served as a Cathedral before the Reformation.

 The Canons followed a strict form of the canonical life, influenced by the ascetic practices of the Cistercians.
 Moderation in all things but strong sense of fraternity and community – values that endure within the Chapter to this day.